teambit/bit/docs/getting-started.md

 First, a few notes about versioning - Bit doesn’t use semantic versioning.
 Instead, it supports only incremented component versioning.
 For example, the first version of a component will be 1, the second will be 2 and so forth.

-### Let's say we want to add documentation to the component we just created.
+### Let's say we want to add documentation to the component we've just created.

 1\.
 Import the component to the inline_bits folder:

-`bit modify is-string`
+`bit modify @scopy/is-string`

 The component is also in the staging area as you can see by typing `bit status`.
 When you'll commit it, the version will increment itself.